silinternational/serverless-mfa-api/README.md

 - A consumer of this API does a `POST` to `/api-key`, providing an email address.
+  * NOTE: To keep this API from being wide open to anyone, we protect our endpoints at/under `/api-key` with API Gateway's built-in api keys, which must be provided as an `x-api-key` header in the HTTP request.
 - We create a new API Key and email it to that email address.
 - The consumer does a `POST` to `/api-key/activate`, providing the email address and the API Key.